google/in-silico-labeling/README.md

       --read_pngs --dataset_eval_directory $(pwd)/data_sample/condition_b_sample \
       --infer_channel_whitelist DAPI_CONFOCAL,MAP2_CONFOCAL,NFH_CONFOCAL

+If you get a syntax error, make sure you're using Python 3, not Python 2.

 In the above:

 1.  `BASE_DIRECTORY` is the working directory for the model.
 It will be created